Student Life Policies

-- The penalty for a second or subsequent finding of guilt must be selected from items (f) through (k) of Section B-1 above.
+- In most cases, the penalty for a second or subsequent finding of guilt must be selected from items (f) through (k) of Section B-1 above.

-The penalty decided upon by the hearing panel must be agreed be agreed upon by the majority of the panel.
+The penalty decided upon by the hearing panel must be agreed upon by the majority of the panel.

-A student found guilty of a violation of academic ethics in a course forfeits the right to withdraw from the course or to change a graded course to pass/fail, and any withdrawal from that course or change effected prior to the finding of guilt shall be voided.
+A student found responsible for a violation of academic ethics in a course forfeits the right to withdraw from the course or to change a graded course to pass/fail, and any withdrawal from that course or change effected prior to the finding of responsibility shall be voided.

-A student found guilty of a violation of academic ethics may appeal the decision of the hearing panel to the Vice Dean of Undergraduate Education (or his or her designee) of the Krieger School of Arts and Sciences, the Vice Dean of Education of the Whiting School of Engineering, or the respective Deans of the School of Education or the Carey School of Business, whichever is applicable.
+A student found responsible for a violation of academic ethics may appeal the decision of the hearing panel to the Vice Dean of Undergraduate Education (or his or her designee) of the Krieger School of Arts and Sciences, the Vice Dean of Undergraduate Education of the Whiting School of Engineering, whichever is applicable.
 The appeal must by filed within 10 business days from the date of the decision from which the appeal is taken.
 The appeal must be in the form of a written statement setting forth the grounds for the appeal.
+A student may appeal due to procedural error and/or the severity of the sanction(s).
 The Vice Dean may disallow an appeal of any procedural error if that error did not cause harm to the accused student.
-A full written report of the disposition of each appeal shall be made by the Vice Dean of the respective school and to the Associate Dean of Student Life.
+Upon receipt of an appeal, the Vice Dean will review any and all documentation related to the case, obtain and audio recording of the hearing, and may interview panel members in determining the outcome of the appeal.
+The Vice Dean may uphold, overturn, or amend any or all sanctions based on his/her findings.
+A full written report of the disposition of each appeal shall be made by the Vice Dean of the respective school and to the Associate Dean for Student Conduct.

 Records of the Ethics Board are available to members of the Board, faculty, and administrative staff, including the pre-medical and pre-law advisors.
-Records will only be released if a written request has been made and approved by the Associate Dean of Student Life.
+Records will only be released if a written request has been made and approved by the Associate Dean for Student Conduct.

 The records of the Undergraduate Academic Ethics Board shall be held in the Office of the Dean of Student Life.

-- If formal charges have not been brought against an accused student within three months or within the first month of the fall semester for charges carried over from the previous academic year, then any references to the accusation(s) shall be eliminated from all files into which they had been placed.
+- It is strongly encouraged that if formal charges have not been brought against an accused student within three months or within the first month of the fall semester for charges carried over from the previous academic year, then any references to the accusation(s) shall be eliminated from all files into which they had been placed.